jshingala/SentrySight/README.md

 ## Project Overview

 Our web development team was assigned to build a comprehensive website for **SentrySight**, a company specializing in real-time firearm detection using advanced AI technology.
 The website serves as an informational and interactive platform for businesses interested in enhancing their security measures through AI-driven solutions.
+This platform not only highlights SentrySight's technological innovation but also empowers potential clients to explore, understand, and engage with its cutting-edge security solutions.

 ## Features